PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For description and past ratings, see course page on [Princeton Courses](https://registrar.princeton.edu/course-offerings/course-details?term=1242&courseid=012069).

-_Supervised by Prof. David Walker (Spring 2025)_
+_Supervised by Prof. David Walker (Fall 2025)_

 _Team communication: email_

 **Description:**
-The "COS 326 UCA" position includes developing grading infrastructure and assignments for COS 326.
+The "COS 326 UCA" position includes managing grading infrastructure and answering student questions for COS 326.

 **Responsibilities (~4-6 hrs/week:)**

-- The goal is to revamp the COS 326 grading infrastructure in consultation with Prof David Walker and Prof Andrew Appel.

-- Will involve writing OCaml code and scripts/Makefiles/Dune files to automate grading.

-- A secondary goal is to develop new assignments

-- Responsibilities can be flexible as long as the end goal is achieved.
-More work one week and none the next is acceptable, for instance.

-- If successful, may lead to summer internship developing new assignments
+- Manage COS 326 grading infrastructure, including scripts for TigerFile and autograding of student assignments.
+Organize and assist with grading.

+- Closely monitor and answer student questions on Ed about assignments.

 **Requirements:**

-- Must have taken COS 326 and gotten B+ (by default), Must pass an interview, Must be familiar with OCaml, git, Makefiles, likely some scripting language (ie: possibly Python)
+- Must have taken COS 326 and gotten A- (by default), Must pass an interview, Must be familiar with OCaml, git, Makefiles, likely some scripting language (ie: possibly Python)